KomodoPlatform/developer-docs/docs/basic-docs/installations/common-runtime-parameters.md

 ## pubkey

 `pubkey` sets an address to use as a change address for all transactions.
 This value must be set to a 33 byte pubkey.
-All mined coins will also be sent to this address.
+All mined/staked coins will also be sent to this address.
 We recommend that the user ensure they own the corresponding `privkey` of their chosen `pubkey`, lest their funds be sent to a `pubkey` they do not own or control.

 The `pubkey` parameter is required for all Crypto Conditions (CC) smart-contract enabled chains.
 All smart-contract transactions will utilize the `pubkey` as an integral property.